osmancakir/osmancakirioblog/content/notebooks/how-to-use-git-with-a-team.md

 !["xkcdcomic"](https://imgs.xkcd.com/comics/git_commit.png)
 *Comic source: [xkcd](https://m.xkcd.com/1296/)*

+* When you are working with a team on the same branch. first thing you do is git pull then work in your project then you want to push? first you will commit your changes then check git pull then you push your changes.

+* Reverting a single file from git gui: click on the file from git gui -> go to commit menu on the top bar -> Revert Changes -> there you go!

 ## git Branches
 * `git branch` : ? create a new branch
 * `git merge` : ?